Taoism & Yin Yoga

 Ancient Wisdom for Contemporary Practice

-The next course will start February 27, 2020.
+The next course will start in May 2020.
 If you'd like to be notified when registration opens, fill out the form below.

 Taoist metaphysics and the Chinese Meridian System are the keystones of Yin Yoga, which is especially effective for nourishing and invigorating life force energy, called Qi.
 Sometimes referred to as “the spark in the machine,” Qi animates the body while also providing the material basis for the body itself.
 Optimal Qi flow is essential for wellbeing and vitality.